-A merchant account works as a business bank account and is used to receive money online from clients’ debit and credit cards.
+A merchant account works as a business bank account and is used to accept payments online from clients’ debit and credit cards.
 The amount charged is taken from your client’s account and placed directly into your merchant account.
 This is where the funds are stored until they are transferred to your nominated bank account.

 KYC (Know Your Customer) is the verification process that all businesses must go through in order to identify its clients.
 KYC regulations are used to protect both you as a customer and also the banks you use.